CursedOcean/CursedOcean.github.io/README.md

 ## Genetic Algorithm Variable Selection Package for Linear Models and GLMs in R
 *Work in progress*

-Installable R Package named GA that does genetic algorithm variable selection for a user.
-Users will be able to provide inputs, as well as the desired variable selection criterion, and have a model fitted for using a genetic algorithm.
+Installable R Package named GA that does genetic algorithm variable selection for LM and GLM models.
+Variable selection will be done using the AIC criterion, or a user-inputted function.
+Other user-inputted features include crossover functions, mutation rate, and other selection algorithm options.
+Unit testing and full examples included to demonstrate utilization of the package, as well as documentation created using the roxygen2 package.

 ## Home Pricing Model
 I worked to create a multilinear regression model in R to predict home prices in Oregon utilizing both quantitative and qualitative predictors.
 After performing preliminary data exploration to find relationships between predictors, I implemented techniques such as Stepwise AIC and BIC regression, F-tests, and outlier analysis to create the final model.
 My model was able to predict 60% of the variation in home prices given the data.